 Using the example above, this issuer will make four filings:

-One renewal notice for individual products sold both on and off of the SHOP ,
+One renewal notice for individual products sold both on and off of the Exchange

 Changes to include in the benefits and cost-sharing tables

-Issuers should include any material changes between the 2018 benefits and cost-sharing levels versus the 2019 levels.
+Issuers should include any material changes between the current plan benefits and cost-sharing levels versus the upcoming new plan benefits and cost-sharing levels.
 “Cost-sharing” includes – but isn’t limited to – changes in metal tier, out-of-pocket maximum and deductible.

 Student health plans

 For student health plans, issuers can send the notice to the school instead of having to send a notice to every student who’s enrolled in the plan.